governance & board of directors

-The Chief Executive Officer reports to the BOD and directs affiliate staff and volunteer teams.
+The Executive Director reports to the BOD and directs affiliate staff and volunteer teams.
 Habitat for Humanity Nova Scotia upholds the highest standards of accountability and transparency.
 Our reputation is our most important asset, and maintaining strong and open relations with our supporters is a top priority.
 For this reason, Habitat for Humanity Nova Scotia is one of Imagine Canada’s Ethical Code Program participants, meaning that we commit to the guidelines set in Imagine Canada’s Ethical Fundraising and Financial Accountability Code.

 Habitat for Humanity Nova Scotia’s audited financial statements are available for review upon request.

 A Haligonian at heart, Tammy has spent the majority of her career working with individuals and businesses to make great things happen across the Halifax Regional Municipality.
 Most recently, she serves as an advisor to homebuilders, real estate investment companies and construction services businesses.
 She is a proud MSVU and SMU alumnae who has been involved with amazing organizations such as: MacPhee Centre for Creative Learning, Youth Art Connection, Halifax Urban Folk Festival and the East Coast Music Association.